kuwerty/gossip/README.md

 The example can be compiled with

 ```
-gossip -server -D Title=test -o example/public/index.html example/index.html
+gossip -server -D Title=test -o example/public/index.html example/index.html example/roryg-ghostwriter.css example/test.md
 ```

-After the flags have been stripped, Gossip treats each argument on the command line in turn.
-For each argument, any files found in the same directory are treated as template files and compiled.
-It then uses the named file as the root of template instantiation.
+All arguments listed on the command line are compiled as templates.
+The template names are set to the basename of the corresponding source file.
+The first file listed is then used as the entry point for template execution.

-The -D option defines a key=value pair for the initial template context.
+A -D option (can be used multiple times) defines a key=value pair for the initial template context.
 In this case we set 'Title' to 'test' which the template uses to set the HTML title of the page.

 If the -server option is supplied then after compilation Gossip starts an HTTP server on port 5000 that serves up the contents of the public directory for viewing.

 # Markdown Function
 gossip extends the template language with a function named 'markdown':